RobSilverman/NameGame-UIKit/README.md

 ## Acknowledgements

-Thank you so much to Tucker, Joe, and Charlie for all your help and mentorship in getting me to this point in learning iOS development.
+Thank you so much to Tucker, Joe, Charlie, and Jill for all your help and mentorship in getting me to this point in learning iOS development.